coderefinery/social-coding/content/software-licensing.md

 * **Example JLA Matches**: `EUPL-1.2`, `GPL-3.0`, `AGPL-3.0`

 * **Copyleft Mechanics (EUPL vs. GPL Nuance)**: `GPL-3.0` is the standard global copyleft license, but `EUPL-1.2` is specifically tailored for European institutions.
 EUPL-1.2 is officially published in 23 EU language versions (each with equal legal validity), includes built-in compatibility clauses with GPL, and explicitly defaults to EU Member State jurisdiction and courts.
+* **A caution before choosing strong copyleft**: reciprocity also limits who can combine with your code.
+Strong copyleft licenses are frequently incompatible with each other, so a future collaborator on a differently-licensed copyleft project may be unable to use your work at all.
+Scenario 5 covers this.
 * **Downstream Obligations**: Anyone who distributes your code or a modified version of it must provide complete access to the corresponding source code under the same copyleft license and preserve your original copyright notices.

 * **Allowed Inbound Snippets**: You can freely embed code snippets licensed under **permissive terms** (e.g., MIT, Apache-2.0, BSD) or public domain waivers (CC0).
 You may also embed snippets from compatible copyleft code (e.g., EUPL, GPL).
 However, you cannot embed closed-source or proprietary code snippets.